-I am Professor of English and Comparative Literature at UCLA, and the author of Romantic Imperialism (Cambridge University Press, 1998), William Blake and the Impossible History of the 1790s (University of Chicago Press, 2003), Palestine Inside Out: An Everyday Occupation (WW Norton, 2008; revised and updated, with a new foreword by Alice Walker, 2010), and Making England Western: Occidentalism, Race and Imperial Culture (University of Chicago Press, forthcoming, 2013).
+I am Professor of English and Comparative Literature at UCLA, and the author of Romantic Imperialism (Cambridge University Press, 1998), William Blake and the Impossible History of the 1790s (University of Chicago Press, 2003), Palestine Inside Out: An Everyday Occupation (WW Norton, 2008; revised and updated, with a new foreword by Alice Walker, 2010).
+My most recent book, Making England Western: Occidentalism, Race and Imperial Culture, was published by University of Chicago Press in January 2014.

-My latest book, Making England Western, explores the cultural and political processes through which England turned itself into a recognizably Western country in the nineteenth century, and includes chapters on Wordsworth, Austen, Byron, Southey, Macaulay, and Dickens as well a reading of the “civilization” of London through the nineteenth century.
+Making England Western explores the cultural and political processes through which England turned itself into a recognizably Western country in the nineteenth century, and includes chapters on Wordsworth, Austen, Byron, Southey, Macaulay, and Dickens as well a reading of the “civilization” of London through the nineteenth century.

-I am also completing work on the Cambridge Introduction to William Blake, which is due to be published by Cambridge University Press.
+I am also completing work on Reading William Blake, which is due to be published by Cambridge University Press in 2015.

 In addition to my own books, I am the co-editor of the volume The Arabian Nights in Historical Context (Oxford University Press, 2008), and of Marxism Beyond Marxism (Routledge, 1996).